-Writing and cutting/pasting ideas from several sources,1 I put together the same kind of thing for my kids, but this time for navigating the wonder and gravity of the technology that they are confronted with all the time.
+Writing and adapting ideas from several sources,* I put together the same kind of thing for my kids, but this time for navigating the wonder and gravity of the technology that they are confronted with all the time.

-Like the driving agreement, the real power of this is not because it’s a “contract,” but because it helps to spark good conversation about being purposeful with work and play in a screen-saturated age.
+Like the driving agreement, the real power of this is not as a “contract,” but as a spark for good conversation about being purposeful with work and play in a screen-saturated age.

 Our family chooses to be tech-wise